The State of the Mechanical Science Market

 Aircraft and Avionics Equipment Mechanics and Technicians

-Entry-level education: Part 147 FAA-approved aviation maintenance technician school
+Will I need a degree?
+Part 147 FAA-approved aviation maintenance technician school

-Job outlook (2016–2026): Growing as fast as average (5 percent projected growth) with a projected employment change of 7,500 jobs.
+Will it be hard to find a job as an aircraft and avionics equipment mechanic and technician?
+It shouldn’t be.
+The profession is growing as fast as average (5 percent projected growth) with a projected employment change of 8,900 jobs.

 On-the-job training: Yes